 We’re nearing the end of the year.
-Due to that, you may be thinking about the resolutions/goals you set for 2015 or you may be thinking about different goals that you set earlier this year.
+Due to that, you may be thinking about the resolutions/goals you set for the year or you may be thinking about different goals that you set earlier this year.

 If you’re reading this post, there may be a chance that you’ve fallen off track with your goals.
 However, you may be looking to learn about how to get back on track.